railwayapp/docs/src/docs/guides/astro.md

      host: '0.0.0.0'
     },
     ```
     Railway needs to listen on either `0.0.0.0` or `::` to serve your web app correctly.
+If not configured properly, you'll encounter a 502 error.
 4. **Deploy the Application**:
     - Use the command below to deploy your app:
         ```bash